Cover-up: In criminal law

 Depending on the nature of cover-up activities, they may constitute a crime in certain jurisdictions.

-Perjury is considered a crime in virtually all legal systems.
+Perjury (actively telling lies to the court, as opposed to refusing to answer questions) is considered a crime in virtually all legal systems.
 Likewise, obstruction of justice, that is, any activity that aims to cover-up another crime, is itself a crime in many legal systems.

-The United States has the crime of making false statements to a federal agent in the context of any matter within the federal jurisdiction, which includes not only providing misleading statements but also the withholding of information.
+The United States has the crime of making false statements to a federal agent in the context of any matter within the federal jurisdiction, which includes "knowingly and willfully" making a statement that "covers up by any trick, scheme, or device a material fact".